 World Bank Institute Governance Indicators:

-The World Bank's Governance and Anticorruption Group has assembled the Worldwide Governance Research Indicators Dataset, which covers 200 countries biannually from 1996-2014 (annually from 2004 onwards).
+The World Bank's Worldwide Governance Research Indicators Dataset, which covers 200 countries biannually from 1996-2016 (annually from 2004 onwards).
 The six governance indicators include "Voice and Accountability," "Political Stability," "Government Effectiveness," "Regulatory Quality," "Rule of Law," and "Control of Corruption."
 The underlying source data that the Bank uses to construct its governance indicators are available for download, along with documentation and papers about how the Bank constructs the indicators.
+The data are also accessible via the Bank's Data Catalog.
 Note that the sources the Bank relies on include rescaled data for some of the PRS Group's sub-components of political risk.

 Datastream (Emory Patrons Only):

-Datastream, which is available on public workstations in both the Data Center and the Goizueta Business Library, contains data for the Economist Intelligence Unit's "Overall Risk Rating" covering about 100 countries in both monthly and quarterly increments, generally starting in 2000.
+Datastream, which is available on public workstations in the Data Center, contains data for the Economist Intelligence Unit's "Overall Risk Rating" covering about 100 countries in both monthly and quarterly increments, generally starting in 2000.